jaktestowac/playwright-gui-api-visual-websocket-mocking/README.md

 - [Node.js](https://nodejs.org) (v20 or later LTS version)
 - [npm](https://www.npmjs.com/)
 - our free application to practice automation - [🦎 GAD](https://github.com/jaktestowac/gad-gui-api-demo)
+- [VSCode] (https://code.visualstudio.com) IDE for coding

+## Project Structure

+Each test file (with `.spec`extension) contains tests on different levels.

+Each test file is fully independent form other so you can modify code without breaking others tests.

+Configuration in file `playwright.config.ts` contain all global settings for project.

+Debug each test step by step to get deep understanding of test logic.

+Pay attention of settings in Playwright Test extension (Testing tab).
+In PLAYWRIGHT view in SETUP:
+Set `Show browser` or `Show trace viewer` options to debug efficiently.

 ## Setup